Constraining Linear-chain CRFs to Regular Languages

 \section{Conclusion and Future Work}

-In this work, we have presented a method to constrain the output of CRFs to a regular language.
-Our construction allows constraints to be used at training or prediction time, and we demonstrate that training with constraints better captures the data distribution.
-To test our method empirically, we carry out experiments on synthetic data, and incorporate a RegCCRF into a deep neural model for semantic role labeling, demonstrating improvements over the state-of-the-art.
+We have presented a method to constrain the output of CRFs to a regular language.
+Our construction permits constraints to be used at training or prediction time; both theoretically and empirically, training-time constraining better captures the data distribution.
+Conceptually, our approach constitutes a novel bridge between constrained CRFs and neural-weighted FSTs.